mark-helotie/sqlalchemy-challenge/README.md

 # ----------------------------------------------------------------------------

-This repository contains the following files:
+# This repository contains the following files.

 **Module10_Challenge.docx** == the FULL and detailed instruction set for this entire challenge.

-Under the "SurfsUp" folder --
+Under the "SurfsUp" folder:

 **1_climate_starter.ipynb** == the Jupyter notebook for Part 1.